FeatureBaseDB/www/content/blog/self-deploying-applications.md

 - make and serve delicious iced beverages

-Wow, once that I put it in a list like that it looks pretty ridiculous - now I understand why it has taken us something like 8 months.
+Wow, once that I put it in a list like that it looks pretty ridiculous - now I understand why it has taken us something like 8 months (albeit while working on [Pilosa](https://github.com/pilosa/pilosa) itself as well).
 In any case, we've actually achieved a few of those goals with a new tool called [Pi](https://github.com/pilosa/tools) which we are open sourcing *today*.
+Pi is a tool specifically for benchmarking Pilosa, but I think it contains some reusable ideas and libraries that could be beneficial to the open source community at large (also we'd love to get some help improving it).

 Right, but self deploying applications, that's why you're here.
 Let's set aside the cloud provisioning part of the equation for now, and say you have a set of